News

 TERN’s submission to the National Research Infrastructure Capability Issues Paper on Australia’s future research infrastructure priorities

-Globally, the benefits from ecosystem services have been valued at $125 trillion per year (compared to a global GDP of $75 trillion).
+Globally, the benefits from ecosystem studies have been valued at $125 trillion per year (compared to a global GDP of $75 trillion).
 Ecosystem services are arguably the most valuable component of the Australian economy as a whole, contributing at least as much and maybe more than manufacturing and service industries.

 But we can no longer take this wealth for granted.
 The coming decade – and the century to come – will be a time of unprecedented rate of change and challenges for Australia’s diverse terrestrial ecosystems and the services they provide to our industries and communities.